-- The Prescription Review Program (PRP) is an educational and remedial program, which assists physicians with the challenging task of prescribing opioids, benzodiazepines, stimulants and other potentially addictive medications with appropriate caution.
+- Oversight of the quality assurance activities of the Prescription Review Program (PRP).
+The PRP is an educational and remedial program, which assists physicians with the challenging task of prescribing opioids, benzodiazepines, stimulants and other potentially addictive medications with appropriate caution.
 The work of the program is informed by the PharmaNet database.

 Toward the Heart is a provincial harm reduction initiative designed to equip members of the public to respond in case of an opioid overdose.